Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Most deep venous thrombi occur in small veins of the lower leg, they are asymptomatic.
-When symptoms appear (for example, indeterminate aching pain, tenderness along the veins, edema, erythema), they are nonspecific, vary in frequency and severity and are the same in the hands and feet.
-Perhaps a visible or palpable widening of the collateral surface veins.
-Discomfort in the lower legs, when bending the leg in the ankle joint with a straightened knee (Homens symptom), is sometimes found in deep venous thrombosis of the distal segments of the foot, but it does not have sensitivity and specificity.
-Soreness of the leg, its swelling, a difference in circumference> 3 cm between the shins, soft edema and collateral superficial veins can be more prognostically significant.
-Deep venous thrombosis is possible with a combination of three or more symptoms in the absence of another probable diagnosis.
-There may be a slight increase in body temperature; sometimes deep venous thrombosis can be the cause of fever of unknown origin, especially in post-operative patients.
-With the development of pulmonary embolism, symptoms include shortness of breath and pleural pain in the chest.
+Most deep vein thromboses occur in the small veins of the leg and are asymptomatic.
+When symptoms do occur (eg, vague aching, tenderness along the vein, swelling, erythema), they are nonspecific, vary in frequency and severity, and are similar in the arms and legs.
+Visible or palpable dilation of collateral superficial veins may be present.
+Calf discomfort elicited by flexing the ankle with the knee straight (Homans' sign) is sometimes detected in deep vein thrombosis of the distal leg, but it lacks sensitivity and specificity.
+Leg tenderness, swelling, a difference in circumference of > 3 cm between the legs, mild swelling, and collateral superficial veins may be more prognostically significant.
+Deep vein thrombosis is likely when three or more of the findings are present and there is no other probable diagnosis.
+There may be a slight increase in body temperature; occasionally, deep vein thrombosis may cause fever of unknown origin, especially in postoperative patients.
+If pulmonary embolism develops, symptoms include shortness of breath and pleuritic chest pain.

-Frequent causes of asymmetric foot swelling imitating deep venous thrombosis are superficial phlebitis, soft tissue trauma, cellulitis, pelvic venous or lymphatic vessel obstruction, and poplite bursitis (Baker's cyst), which complicates venous outflow.
-Abdominal or pelvic tumors are more rare causes.
-The use of drugs that cause tissue swelling (such as dihydropyridine calcium channel blockers, estrogens, high-dose opioids), venous hypertension (usually due to right ventricular failure) and hypoalbuminemia cause symmetrical bilateral edema of the legs.
-The swelling may be asymmetrical if venous insufficiency develops in another limb, and in one of them it has a more severe course.
+Common causes of asymmetric leg swelling that mimics deep vein thrombosis include superficial phlebitis, soft tissue trauma, cellulitis, pelvic venous or lymphatic obstruction, and popliteal bursitis (Baker's cyst) that impedes venous return.
+Abdominal or pelvic tumors are less common causes.
+Use of drugs that cause tissue swelling (such as dihydropyridine calcium channel blockers, estrogens, and high-dose opioids), venous hypertension (usually due to right ventricular failure), and hypoalbuminemia cause symmetrical bilateral leg swelling.
+Swelling may be asymmetric if venous insufficiency also develops in the other limb, with one limb being more severe.

-- panniculitis, which causes painful erythema of the lower leg;
+- panniculitis, causing painful erythema of the shin;

-- rupture of the popliteal cyst (Baker), causing swelling of the lower leg, pain and sometimes bruising in the medial malleolus (pseudo-GWT);
+- rupture of the popliteal (Baker's) cyst, causing swelling of the lower leg, pain and sometimes bruising in the area of the medial malleolus (pseudo-DVT);

 - partial or complete ruptures of tendons.